-5 of the Best Brushes for Watercolor Right Now | Architect's Collection - Architecture Lab
+5 Of The Best Brushes For Watercolor Right Now | Architect's Collection - Architecture Lab

 Hair Material

 When choosing a hair type or bristle type, always keep three things in mind.
-The performance, resilience and the cost.
+The performance, resilience, and cost.
 It is always a good idea to select a brush that has good paint retention.

-The brush should also be able to distribute the the paint material evenly on the surface of the canvas or paper.
+The brush should also be able to distribute the paint material evenly on the surface of the canvas or paper.

-Hard brushes usually end up in spoiling the drawing material.
+Hard brushes usually end up spoiling the drawing material.

 The best hair material is made of sable hair.
 It’s an animal found in the northeast region of Asia.
 And the best sable hair is called Kolinsky as it is savaged from a weasel in Siberia.

-Due consideration can also be given to ox, squirrel and goat hair as well.
+Due consideration can also be given to ox, squirrel, and goat hair as well.
 Although inferior to sable hair, they provide a decent cheaper alternative.

 Shape

 Of course, needless to mention that you must buy what suits you the best.
-If you are looking for thick strokes on a huge canvas, a brush with thick bristles and draw area is a better choice.
+If you are looking for thick strokes on a huge canvas, a brush with thick bristles and a draw area is a better choice.

-Similarly, for something finer, go for a thin bristles.
+Similarly, for something finer, go for thin bristles.

 All around ability

-For the versatility, nothing beats a round brush.
-It can easily be used for broader strokes, and for linear and think strokes as well.
+For versatility, nothing beats a round brush.
+It can easily be used for broader strokes, and for linear and thin strokes as well.

-If you’ve decided on buying a sable hair, we recommend going for round bristles for the all around capabilities.
+If you’ve decided on buying a sable hair, we recommend going for round bristles for the all-around capabilities.

 Size

 Again, for large canvases a large brush is a must.
-It is good to put large brushes to use in areas which do not require much detail.
+It is good to put large brushes to use in areas that do not require much detail.

 And selecting a finer and thinner brush is the go-to choice in case you need to put in a lot of details.